 I believe that hearing such stories can help us to more readily accept the reality of sacred experience, which can sometimes lead to an immediate, profound and complete recovery from mental health problems.
 It’s unfortunate that such wondrous phenomena, however beneficial, are often confused with psychosis.

-Chris Mackey is principal psychologist at Chris Mackey and Associates and author of Synchronicity: Empower your life with the gift of coincidence
+Chris Mackey is principal psychologist at Chris Mackey and Associates and author of The Positive Psychology of Synchronicity: Enhance Your Mental Health with he Power of Coincidence.

 For other blogs on mental health related topics, also see www.chrismackey.com.au.